G-r0ute/Cybersecurity-Mini-Projects/Cyber_Hygiene_Audit.md

 # Personal Cyber Hygiene Audit

 ## Objective
-The objective of this audit is to evaluate my personal cybersecurity practices, identify potential vulnerabilities, and develop an action plan to strengthen my digital security.
-This assessment will enhance my awareness and proactive approach to cybersecurity threats.
+This audit evaluates my personal cybersecurity practices, identifies areas for improvement, and establishes an action plan to enhance my digital security.
+The goal is to assess risks related to authentication, device security, social media privacy, email safety, and data backup, then implement practical measures to strengthen my cyber hygiene.

 ---
 ## 1. Assessment of Current Practices